Muradiye

+Muradiye (Bêgirî, Բերկրի) is a municipality and district of Van Province, Turkey.
+Its area is 912 km2, and its population is 45,718 (2022).
+It is best known for its impressive waterfalls.

 History

 The tenth-century Byzantine text De Administrando Imperio mentions "Perkri" belonging to King Ashot I Bagratuni at the beginning of the ninth century before being turned over to an Arab ruler, Abu'l-Ward.
 After the death of Ashot's son, Smbat I, another Arab ruler, Abu Sawada, took possession of Berkri.

 Forced evacuations

 The Muradiye district also experienced forced evacuations of some of its inhabitants as a consequence of the Turkish-Kurdish conflict.

 Government

 Mehmet Ali Tunç was elected mayor in the local elections 2014.
 He was detained and a trustee was appointed instead in January 2017.
-In the local elections in March 2019, Yılmaz Şalan from the Peoples' Democratic Party (HDP) was elected mayor in the local elections.
+In the local elections in March 2019, Yılmaz Şalan from the Peoples' Democratic Party (HDP) was elected mayor.
 On the 6 November 2019, Şalan was arrested due to charges relating to terrorism.
 The current Kaymakam is Erkan Savar.

+Composition

+There are 48 neighbourhoods in Muradiye District: